lemlac/mulem/docs/reference.md

   + 5 + 6
 ```

 We aren't method chaining, so we can't just put `.` in front if each operator.
-Instead, We can give a special rule to for a leading `..` (double periods).
-When a line starts with `..`, it continues from the previous line and the `..` gets consumed like a trailing `\`.
+Instead, We can give a special rule to for a leading `:` (colon).
+When a line starts with `:`, it continues from the previous line and the `:` gets consumed like a trailing `\`.
 This allows us to use Mulang's expression splitting to make this much more readable.

 ```
 x = 1
-.. + 2 + 3
+: + 2 + 3
-.. + 4
+: + 4
-.. + 5 + 6
+: + 5 + 6
 ```

-The periods (`..`) become like dots in a bullet-point list, and it also takes on the appearance of a double elipses (…) making it apparent that you have one long expression.
+The colons (`:`) become like dots in a bullet-point list, and it also takes on the appearance of an elipses (…) making it apparent that you have one long expression.

 Indentation is lenient with expression splitting.
-As long as the line starts with a period (`.`), then it belongs to the same expression.
+As long as the line starts with a colon (`:`), then it belongs to the same expression.

 ```
 do
     a
-        .. + b
+        : + b
-      .. * c
+      : * c
-        .. - d
+        : - d
-    .. / e
+     : / e
-  .. rem f          -- Indenting less than the start works too.
+  : rem f          -- Indenting less than the start works too.
-      .. band g
+      : band g
 ```

 It's recommended to keep the indentation the same.
 This is especially useful for long `if` statement.

 ```
 if a or b
-.. and c or d        -- Each `..` is in the `if` condition.
+: and c or d        -- Each `:` is in the `if` condition.
-.. and e or f
+: and e or f
-.. then              -- Block starts here.
+: then              -- Block starts here.
     print("True")
 else
     print("False")
 ```

+Semi-colons `;` and colons are like opposites: one ends expressions, this other continues them.

 ### Block Expressions